-To put Lahm on the six was for Guardiola himself the most important move of the season.
-The captain of the German world cup champion convinces with his enormous game intelligence, his strategic skills and his pressing resistance.
-He brought decisive strengths to the entire structure of Bayern with and against the ball.
+Guardiola considered his decision to put Lahm on the six his most important move of the season.
+The captain of the German world cup champion stands out for his enormous game intelligence, his strategic skills and his pressing resistance.
+He brought decisive strengths to the entire structure of Bayern on and against the ball.

-The inverted full-backs were primarily used, when Lahm did not play in the middle.
-Thus Guardiola managed, to use Lahm and Alaba centrally, which moved the number eights higher and the winger could give width.
-Kroos on the number six was then the most common complement in the centre of the pitch.
+The inverted full-backs were primarily used when Lahm did not play in the middle.
+In this case, Guardiola tended to use Lahm and Alaba centrally, which moved the number eights higher and allowed the wingers to give width.
+Kroos on the number six was the most common complement in the centre of the pitch in this constellation.

 This went hand in hand with the mentioned changes of the winger roles.
-The game of Bayern was wing oriented in the passing rhythms and breakthroughs were created with wide dribblings, crosses, through balls in the half spaces and fast combinations with the advanced number eights.
-Bayern ultimately failed against Real Madrid in the second leg of the CL semi-final on those issues that were visible at the beginning of the season: Lack of balance in the defensive coverage, problems in the centre of the pitch, sloppiness in the last third.
+Bayern’s passing rhythm was wing oriented and breakthroughs were created with wide dribbles, crosses, through balls in the half spaces and fast combinations with the advanced number eights.
+Bayern ultimately failed against Real Madrid in the second leg of the CL semi-final because of the issues that were visible at the beginning of the season: Lack of balance in defensive coverage, problems in the centre of the pitch, sloppiness in the last third.

 This adjustment was a hint to the future development of Bayern.

-In 2014/15 that identity, which should describe Bayern in the next two years, was identifiable early.
-The transfers already demonstrated this.
-Bernat as a new full-back, Xabi Alonso on the six, Rode as an alternative in midfield and up front Lewandowski were evidence of a new and clearer focus.
+In 2014/15, the identity that should describe Bayern in the next two years, was identifiable early.
+Their transfers were an early suggestion of this.
+Bernat as a new full-back, Xabi Alonso on the six, Rode as an alternative in midfield and Lewandowski up front were evidence of a new and clearer focus.

-Lewandowski was no “false nine”, no striker type such as Karim Benzema, but similar to Mandzukic, but with massively better skills with ball at his feet.
+Lewandowski was no “false nine”, no striker type such as Karim Benzema, rather similar to Mandzukic, but with massively better skills with the ball at his feet.
 He should provide the opportunity to continue to play long balls, to be able to use crosses into the centre or to act as a lay-off option for the wingers.
-Alonso was basically a substitute for the transferred Kroos, but the Spaniard brings several important differences compared to German international.
-Alonso is a stronger sole number six and plays tremendously focused long diagonal balls.
-For the new system a perfect complement in this regard.
-Rode brought more dynamic, physical presence and verticality into midfield centre, Bernat became an alternative to Alaba.
+Alonso was basically a substitute for the transferred Kroos, but the Spaniard was different from the German international in several important respects.
+Alonso was a stronger sole number six and able to play tremendously accurate long diagonal balls.
+He was a perfect complement in this regard for the new system.
+Rode brought more dynamic, physical presence and verticality to the center of midfield, Bernat became an alternative to Alaba.

 Alaba was in fact an important aspect in this second year.
-Guardiola continued reinforced experiments after the German Cup final against BVB, where the back three was used for the first time in a competitive match.
-Repeatedly in 2014/15 3-4-3 / 3-4-2-1 systems were played.
-For Guardiola it is seemed to be important to find out exactly how you should use the wings.
+Guardiola continued to experiment with his system after the German Cup final against Dortmund, where he used a back three for the first time in a competitive match.
+Repeatedly in 2014/15, he played with 3-4-3 / 3-4-2-1 systems.
+For Guardiola it is seemed to be important to find out exactly how he should use the wings.

 Some games featured a winger (Robben) and a full-back (Bernat) on the sides.
-In other games two full-backs were used or the team returned to 4-3-3, which was however interpreted often like a 4-4-2.
-Against the ball Müller often played deeper and in possession next to Lewandowski high in the central spaces.
-A couple of times there was even a 4-3-1-2 / 4-1-3-2 to be seen – a midfield diamond – which Robben, Ribery and Götze together in front of Alonso and behind two strikers (Hertha, Hoffenheim).
+In other games two full-backs were used or the team returned to a 4-3-3, which was however interpreted often like a 4-4-2.
+Against the ball Müller often played deeper, and in possession high in the central spaces next to Lewandowski.
+A couple of times, Guardiola even used a 4-3-1-2 / 4-1-3-2 – a midfield diamond – with Robben, Ribery and Götze together in front of Alonso and behind two strikers (Hertha, Hoffenheim).

-This phase had some great games.
-In addition to the epic victory against Roma with Robben as a wing back, Alaba’s usage repeatedly caught the eye, who marched as a half-back forward and took a key role in this system.
+This phase saw some great games.
+In addition to the epic victory against Roma with Robben as a wing back, Alaba’s usage repeatedly caught the eye when he marched as a half-back forward and took a key role in this system.
 Alonso as a number six in front of a back three also worked better.
-The combination of Alonso and Schweinsteiger as a double number six still did not work out.
-However, the increased focus on the wingers became a double-edged sword: Ribéry and Robben were repeatedly absent, in the decisive phase of the season in spring even both of them were often missing.
+The combination of Alonso and Schweinsteiger as a double number six still did not work properly.
+However, the increased focus on the wingers became a double-edged sword: Ribéry and Robben were repeatedly absent, and in the decisive phase of the season in spring, even both of them were often missing.

-Although it could be compensated by the outstanding quality against the ball, the individual class and other gimmicks – including a few enhanced counter-oriented games and a focus on crosses for Müller and Lewandowski – for the next season, however, change was needed.
-Guardiola decided to alter the personnel rather than the system.
+Although this could be compensated by Bayern’s outstanding quality against the ball, high individual class and some other factors like a few enhanced counter-oriented games and a focus on crosses for Müller and Lewandowski, change was needed for the next season.
+This change came mainly in form of new players as Guardiola decided to alter the personnel rather than the system.